casefabric/guide/docs/extensions/fault-handling.md

 We have received feedback from CMMN designers that experienced this as somewhat counter-intuitive.

-## Cafienne Fault Handling
+## CaseFabric Fault Handling

-Cafienne provides for an elegant mechanism to fix the mentioned drawbacks.
+CaseFabric provides for an elegant mechanism to fix the mentioned drawbacks.

 ### Bubbling failures
 First of all, the engine by default bubbles fault transitions to the parent of the failing task or stage, all the way up the instantiation chain.